pcsmomo/node-advanced-concept/README.md

 No matter how many async request we send, it all will take similar time to finish.

 -> Some function calls in the stadard library such as 'https' delicated to OS.
-They handle those async work
+They handle those async work \

+### 19. OS/Async Common Questions

+That work is in the pendingOSTasks[], in event loop

 </details>